veillette/physics-book/contents/ch2Acceleration.md

 <div class="title">
 Calculating Deceleration: The Subway Train
 </div>
-Finally, suppose the train in [Figure](#fig11) slows to a stop from a velocity of 20.0 km/h in 10.0 s.
+Finally, suppose the train in [Figure 11](#fig11) slows to a stop from a velocity of 20.0 km/h in 10.0 s.
 What is its average acceleration?

 **Strategy**